coryarcangel/coryarcangel.com/_things-i-made/2011-137-living-situtations.md

   of Beethoven''s Symphony No. 3 in E-Flat Major '
 dims: 35 x 99 x 35.5 inches
 pitch: Remastered orchestral recording.
-ps: "<p>For this one, I have remastered - from a 78 - a recording of Beethoven’s Symphony No. 3 in E Flat Major (“Eroica”), Op.
+ps: For this one, I have remastered - from a 78 - a recording of Beethoven’s Symphony No. 3 in E Flat Major (“Eroica”), Op.
 55 by the NBC Symphony Orchestra.
 This original source is important, as it seems it is the only way to hear the very famous coughs which have been editing out of modern versions of this recording.
-My newly remastered digital file - coughs included - is played on an iPod through a new lifestyle product called the XL Model Geneva Lab GenevaSound Stereo."
+My newly remastered digital file - coughs included - is played on an iPod through a new lifestyle product called the XL Model Geneva Lab GenevaSound Stereo.
 live_url:
 related:
 youtube: